inplayer-org/docs/docs/paywall2.md

 Below follows a description of all the paywall methods:

 **'Set Language Method'**:
 This method sets the language of the paywall interface.
-It is especially useful when there is a multilingual page for combining the language picker on the page to change the language of the paywall as well.
-In that way, the experience is much smoother for the end-user.
+It is especially useful when you have a page that supports multiple languages and by combining the language picker on the page, you can change the language of the paywall, as well.
+That way, the experience is much smoother for the end-user.

 For instance, to set the paywall language to Danish, the following implementation is needed: